-- 4.1 This section will consider whether there were any actions so serious that they might be the direct cause, or have made a more than minimal contribution, to the death of Gladys Richards. - 4.2 Mrs Richards was suffering from the terminal stage of a dementing process, probably Alzheimer's disease.
+- This section will consider whether there were any actions so serious that 4.1 they might amount to gross negligence or any unlawful acts, or deliberate unlawful killing in the care of Gladys Richards.
+Also whether there were any actions or omissions by the medical team, nursing staff or attendant GP's that contributed to the demise of Gladys Richards, in particular, whether beyond reasonable doubt, the actions or omissions more than minimally, negligibly or trivially contributed to death. - Mrs Richards was suffering from the terminal stage of a dementing 4.2 process, probably Alzheimer's disease.
 This is reflected in the comments earlier in 1998 by a consultant psycho-geriatrician that she had end stage disease and the well-documented progression of this over many years.
 Despite this though, she was still able to get around in the nursing home and as is often the case, even with the best forms of monitoring, having multiple falls. - 4.3 As a result of one of these, she suffers a fractured neck of femur.
 Sadly this is very common, it is also common for the original fall to lead to a partial fracture which is not diagnosed and then only subsequently sometimes hours, sometimes days later, does it become a clinically obvious fractured neck of femur.
 Patients with dementia and fractured neck of femur are often missed in hospitals as well as in nursing homes, even by the most astute of staff.